RADAMANTISCOL/OSINT/OSINT.md

 # OSINT

-Information about links to search information in the surface web.
+**Information about Hyperlinks for Surface Web Information Retrieval**

-Hello, I AM A NEW USER OF THIS PLATFORM, I WILL SHARE INFORMATION ABOUT DIFFERENT WAYS TO SEARCH ANYTHING.
+Greetings,

-What is OSINT?
+As a newcomer to this platform, I intend to share insights regarding diverse methods for conducting searches.

-Often OSINT, the acronym for Open Source INTelligence, is used as a synonym for ‘open sources’.
+Let's delve into OSINT:

-Technically that is not correct as data itself is not the same as ‘intelligence’.
-Data, like the ownership record of an offshore entity, is just data and is meaningless without the context.
+Frequently referred to as Open Source INTelligence, OSINT is occasionally used interchangeably with 'open sources.'
+However, from a technical standpoint, this equivalence is not accurate, as data in itself does not equate to 'intelligence.'
+For instance, the ownership record of an offshore entity represents raw data that lacks significance without proper context.

 BASIC TOOLS